All Episodes

 It was clear now that what had begun as a loose association of opportunistic brutes had evolved into something much deeper, born from the chaos of Sicily's upheaval.

-An entire society existing in The shadows bound by blood.
+An entire society existing in the shadows, bound by blood.

-A society whose hooks sunk deep into the lives of countless men, women, and children.
+A society whose hooks sunk deep into the lives of countless men, women and children.

 The 1880s saw Cosa Nostra power grow even further.

-In reality, Kelona had been paid off by the very people who had tried to gun him down decades before.
+Supposedly a staunch opponent of Sicily's criminal overlords, in reality, Colonna had been paid off by the very people who had tried to gun him down decades before.

-Public servants whom the mafia had ingratiated themselves with the mob's ability to pull powerful politicians into their pocket became a key strategy of theirs in the years to come, and an essential source of their growth as an organization.
+The mob's ability to pull powerful politicians into their pocket became a key strategy of theirs in the years to come and an essential source of their growth as an organization.

-So far was its reach that around this era, a Roman correspondent of the British Daily, the Times, remarked that the gangsters were an intangible sect whose organization is as perfect as that of the Jesuits or the Freemasons, and whose secrets are more impenetrable.
+So far was its reach that around this era, a Roman correspondent of the British daily, The Times, remarked that the gangsters were an intangible sect whose organization is as perfect as that of the Jesuits or the Freemasons and whose secrets are more impenetrable.

 From here, we begin to enter the era known more broadly through popular film.